earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ['Mindset', 'Grit', 'Flow']
 ~~~

-This is why you should avoid using mutable defaults in Python.
+❗ This is why you should avoid using mutable defaults in Python.

 </div>

 Let's add a `classes` field, a list of classes that a student has signed up for.
-If a student hasn't signed for classes as yet, we initialize `classes` to an empty list.
-As mentioned, setting it to the literal [], as shown here, won't work.
+If a student hasn't signed up for classes as yet, `classes` should be initialized to an empty list.
+But setting `classes` to the literal [], as shown here, won't work.

 ~~~{.python caption="main.py"}
 # main.py